Please share & link to this page if you find the following resources useful.

 A brief list on the University of South Florida website to help students.
-Describes negative thinking habits with some helpful questions to ask and reflect upon to aid in transforming the unhelpful thinking habits to more realistic thoughts.
+Describes negative thinking habits with some helpful questions to ask and reflect upon to transform the unhelpful thinking habits to more realistic thoughts.

 Unhelpful Thinking Styles

-A more in depth (13 page) module on unhelpful thinking styles from the Centre of Clinical Interventions in Australia.
+A series of information sheets to download, describing unhelpful thinking styles, from the Centre of Clinical Interventions in Australia.